-Memetic Mutation: The infamous "Call Blaze" app on the Google Store that scared kids became this. note Every time one would beat the game, Blaze would call you, threatening to stab you to death with his knife.
+Memetic Mutation: The infamous "Call Blaze" app on the Google Store that scared kids became this. note Every time one would beat the game, someone only known as "Happy Slappy" would call you, threatening to stab you to death with his knife.
 Needless to say, this was a cause of concern for many parents with children who were left terrified by the unsettling call.
-The app has since been removed from Google Play.
+The app has since been banned from Google Play.

 Said song is also to the tune of "Henry's Underwater Big Band" by The Wiggles.